 Andrea Pack (graduate student) wins a travel award and gives a platform presentation at the Neural Control of Movement conference in Toyama, Japan.
 Go Andrea!

-Lyndie wins the Graduate Division of Biological and Biomedical Sciences (GDBBS) Career Teaching Award in recognition of her outstanding teaching at Emory and in the broader Atlanta community.
-Congrats, Lyndie!
+Andrea wins Emory’s Graduate Division of Biological and Biomedical Sciences (GDBBS) Student Career Teaching Award in recognition of her exceptional contributions to teaching both within and outside of the Emory community.
+Congratulations Andrea!

 Lyndie is awarded a CASE fellowship and participates in a science advocacy workshop hosted by American Association for Advancement of Sciences (AAAS) in Washington, DC.